 WORSHIP

-Coffee Hour is held on the first Sunday of the month, after the service.
+Coffee Hour is held on the 4th Sunday of the month, after the service.
 Come and join the group.
-There will be baked goods and fellowship!
+There will be baked goods and conversation.

 The Ministry of Concern